-The ideas shown here are proposals that can be easily tested and implemented.
-They each need empirical studies to validate their usability and ease of production, as well as more thorough examination to see whether they might themselves cause confusion or errors.
-The current CoViD-19 pandemic makes this harder to organise, but at the same time, the potential massive deployment of mail-in voting in the intermediate future also makes those improvements all the more critical, as existing voting protocols might be too impractical not to make changes, even if change seems difficult.
-As voting officials are often a major part of practical experimentation on such procedures [BS18], we encourage anyone interested to communicate with the authors for any experimental engagements.
+The ideas shown here are proposals supported by practices in the disability community and from research on Low Error Voting Interfaces.
+They each need empirical studies to validate their usability and ease of production and reliability.
+The CoViD-19 pandemic has made in person studies harder to organise, but at the same time, the potential massive deployment of mail-in voting in the intermediate future also makes those improvements all the more critical, as existing voting protocols might be too impractical not to make changes, even if change seems difficult.
+As voting officials are often a major part of practical experimentation on such procedures [3], we encourage anyone interested to communicate with the authors for any experimental engagements.